microsoft/malmo/README.md

 ## Problems: ##

 We're building up a [Troubleshooting](https://github.com/Microsoft/malmo/wiki/Troubleshooting) page of the wiki for frequently encountered situations.
-If that doesn't work then please open a [new issue](https://github.com/Microsoft/malmo/issues/new) describing your OS and detailed output of the problem.
+If that doesn't work then please ask a question on our [chat page](https://gitter.im/Microsoft/malmo) or open a [new issue](https://github.com/Microsoft/malmo/issues/new).

 ----